ashatidealiq/momentumbot/README.md

 This demo project uses a simple Keras model to predict prices for 3 separate asset classes (Gold, NASDAQ Composite Index and Bitcoin).

-Note: The project primarily demonstrates scalable machine learning and deep learning.
-I really wouldn't use it to trade.
+The project also uses the LSTM algorithm to make predictions on interest rates, gold, S&P 500, and BTC.
+There's also a simple GUI where the user can input their investment today and get a 3-6m PNL prediction adjusted for inflation.

-The project also uses the LSTM algorithm to make predictions interest rates, gold, S&P 500, and BTC.
-The user can input their investment today and get the prediction about their profit or loss in 3 or 6 months (after the inflation index).
+Note: This is a demo to highlight scalable machine learning and deep learning.
+Use it to trade at your own risk.

 ## Uses

-**yfinance**: Crawl Yahoo Finance data to generate data sets
+**yfinance**: Crawls Yahoo Finance data to generate data sets

 **LSTM**: Train and predict on time series data